Pokhariyal/Data_Engineering/README.md

 # OVERVIEW Finalquery.sql file is creating the master table
-The total columns exist in a table are declared in the file prefix staring with all_columns The columns we are using is decalred without prefix Query.sql is the master query in general which we are parsing to python code
+The total columns exist in a table are declared in the file prefix staring with all_columns The columns we are using is decalred without prefix Query.sql is the master query in general which we are parsing to python code Pycode_Finalquery.py is the file name